-To make sponsorship acquisition easier, check out our free sponsorship request letter templates below.
+To make sponsorship acquisition easier, download our free sponsorship request letter templates and guide below:

 Free press coverage means the event is a story in and of itself.
 This is a huge opportunity and provides a totally unique perspective apart from an advertisement... as long as the press is good!

 Check out just a few ideas of ways to get free mentions in the media.

 - Radio.
 Reach out to your local radio stations for an interview during morning or afternoon drive times to promote your fundraiser.
 Schedule this 3-4 weeks ahead of your event to maximize exposure and listener response.

 - Newspapers, magazines and blogs.
 Submit news releases either directly before or after the event.
 More tips on press releases directly below.

 - Television.
 Work with your local television stations to secure a spot on a morning show.
 You, your executive director and/or a board member can talk for a few minutes about your charity and how the event will support your mission.

 In all media spots, be sure to outline the nature and purpose of the event.
 Tie in the logistical details of your fundraiser, including a link to the registration or event page, and mention who would have a great time at your event.

 Press releases, also called news releases, are great to have prepared for any written mode of communication.
 You can submit a press release to newspapers, magazines, local bloggers, specialty publications, radio and TV stations and more.